rafmartom/vim-dan-generator/README.md

 ```
 npm install puppeteer-core csv-parser json2csv commander unbzip2-stream
+sudo apt install csvtool
 # Universal ctags build from source
 # https://github.com/universal-ctags/ctags
 ```

 ## Limitations

+- Note that the tagging stage of a documentation is the longest stage.
+It may be even exponential with the size of the `.dan` been tagged, but it is estimated that a 100 MB `.dan` may take more than 10 days of tagging.
+When dealing with this big files it is important that the file has been formed properly and it is not going to be modified.

+- As the algorithm has grown in complexity, the stages are taking longer, so it is better to stage the processes in a server , using for  instance `tsp` , also as `pandoc` and `ctags` are single threaded, you should be executing tasks in more than one thread at a time (parallel execution) , for instance use `tsp -S 2` or more.

 - You can place highlight ticks `(X)` in any line of the document except on the Block Link Targets as it will break their functionality.